cup of wrath

 "And, brothers, we entreat you, by the coming of our Lord Jesus Christ, and of our gathering together to Him, for you not to be quickly shaken in the mind, nor to be disturbed, neither through a spirit, nor through speech, nor through letter, as through us, as if the Day of Christ has come.
 Do not let anyone deceive you in any way, because that Day will not come unless first comes the falling away, and the man of sin is revealed, the son of perdition, the one opposing and exalting himself over everything being called God, or object of worship, so as for him "to sit in the temple of God" as God, setting forth himself, that he is God" (2nd Thessalonians 2.1-4 LITV bible).

-As explained in the passage, Jesus will not return until there is a falling away.
-This falling away, or apostasy, is connected to the second important sign; the antichrist.
-The antichrist will be revealed to the world, exalting himself against God, and being worshipped by the masses of people who are deceived (see also 2nd Thess 2.9-11).
+As explained in the passage, there will be no gathering to Jesus until after there is a falling away.
+This falling away, or apostasy, is connected to the second important sign, the Antichrist.
+The Antichrist will be revealed to the world, exalting himself against God, and being worshipped by the masses of people who are deceived (see also 2nd Thess 2.9-11).

-Thus we are given a clear answer that the great deception of the antichrist must come first, before the "gathering" to Christ.
+Thus we are given a clear answer that the great deception of the Antichrist must come first, before the "gathering" to Christ.
 Believers should be prepared and watching so they aren't deceived.
-The antichrist will be given a season to tempt believers with signs and wonders.
-Then after this time of testing, not before, the faithful will be gathered to Messiah.
+The season of the Antichrist is a time when believers will be tempted with signs and wonders.
+Then after this time of testing the faithful will be gathered home.

 "Behold, I shew you a mystery; We shall not all sleep, but we shall all be changed, In a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed" (1st Corinthians 15.51-52 KJV bible).
 Jesus will return at the last trumpet, which is the seventh trumpet, and at his appearance, the saints (both living and dead) will be changed into resurrection bodies).